TechforTrade/Thunderhead-Filament-Extruder/README.md

 1. The first heating zone
 2. The second heating zone
-3. The third heating zone
+3. The first cooling zone
-4. The first colling zone
+4. The final cooling zone
-5. The final cooling zone
+5. The final heating zone

+Plug flow vs laminar flow

+higher inside viscocity and lower outside

+better surface tension

 ![Heating zones]()

 ##### Heating Zones

+As the name implies, the heating zones heat the plastic up to 260°C, the melting point of PET.
+However, the last zone is special, occupying position five, which is directly after the cooling zones.

+Zone five

 ##### Cooling Zones

-After the heating zones, the plastic enter the "cooling zones".
-However, rather unintuitively, the cooling zones are heated.
-But, instead of the 260°C, these zones are heated to ???°C. This allows the plastic to cool some before it enters the water, reducing the required length for the waterbath length.
+After the first two intial heating zones, the plastic enter the "cooling zones".
+However, rather unintuitively, the cooling zones are heated much like the heating zones.
+But, instead of the 260°C, these zones are heated to 200°C. This allows the plastic to cool some before it enters the water, reducing the required length for the waterbath length.

 #### Heaters